What is a record deal?

 When it comes to the music business, the labels still have lots of clout.
 They can definitely help an artist achieve success if they are motivated (and contractually obligated to do so.)
-However, like everything else in life, record deals are negotiatble and nobody has ever described record labels as being charitable organizations.
+However, like everything else in life, record deals are and nobody has ever described record labels as being charitable organizations.
 You need to know what record labels are responsible for and make sure that you do your due diligence to and read the fine print on your record deal.

 This means the artist needs to operate under caveat emptor rules (let the buyer beware) and do as much due diligence as possible, or better yet, hire a competent entertainment lawyer to represent them.
 Not only is a lot of potential income at risk, depending on the contract terms the artist could conceivably be placed in the position of basically being an indentured servant for many years.

 Some of the things the artist should be aware of, and reach a decision on prior to negotiations with a record label, include carve-outs.
 These pertain to revenue streams that might be otherwise subject to 360 deal terms.
 For instance, 50 Cent made a deal with Vitamin Water—he got stock in the company for promoting and endorsing their product.
 Ultimately, his shares became worth $100 million dollars.
 Without a carve out, he would have owed the record label a significant portion of this revenue.